angular/angular/aio/content/guide/reactive-forms.md

   <img src="generated/images/guide/reactive-forms/profile-editor-3.png" alt="Profile Editor Validation">
 </figure>

-The submit button is also disabled because the `profileForm` is invalid due to the required `firstName` form control.
-Once you fill out the `firstName` input, the form becomes valid and the submit button is enabled.
+The submit button is disabled because the `profileForm` is invalid due to the required `firstName` form control.
+After you fill out the `firstName` input, the form becomes valid and the submit button is enabled.

 For more on form validation, visit the [Form Validation](guide/form-validation) guide.

-## Advanced usage with form arrays
+## Dynamic controls using form arrays

-A `FormArray` is an alternative to a `FormGroup` that allows you to manage any number of unnamed controls.
-As with `FormGroup` instances, you can dynamically insert and remove controls from a `FormArray`, and its value and validation status is calculated from its child controls.
-However, you don't need to define a slot for each control by name, so this is a great option if you don't know the number of child values in advance.
+A `FormArray` is an alternative to a `FormGroup` for managing  any number of unnamed controls.
+As with `FormGroup` instances, you can dynamically insert and remove controls from a `FormArray`, and the `FormArray` instance's value and validation status is calculated from its child controls.
+However, you don't need to define a key for each control by name, so this is a great option if you don't know the number of child values in advance.
 The following example shows you how to manage an array of _aliases_ in the `ProfileEditor`.

-### Import the `FormArray`
+### Step 1 - Import the `FormArray`

 Import the `FormArray` class from `@angular/forms` to use for type information.
 The `FormBuilder` service is ready to create a `FormArray` instance.